Top 7 Reasons to Visit Moscow, Russia

 Winter in Moscow

-It is perhaps the coldest you’ll ever be, but Moscow takes on a split personality when it’s blanketed in snow.
+It is perhaps the coldest you’ll ever be, but Moscow takes on a split personality when the snow is falling.
 Bars and restaurants become meeting places for those escaping the bitter cold.
 Many Russians don’t work for the first two weeks of the new year, so if you’re traveling around New Year’s Day, this coincidence may be an element in the happy atmosphere.

 Muscovites include some of the most committed upscale shoppers anywhere.
-Russians love to look stylish and aren’t kept away by high prices.
+Russians love to look stylish and aren’t afraid to buy expensive apparel.
 Be ready to plunk down some major cash in all the top designer boutiques and shopping centers in Moscow.

 Spend at a minimum one day in Red Square.
 There is so much history and enough museums, statues, and other noteworthy places to keep you occupied for a very long time.

 In the heart of Moscow, beside the Moskva River and Red Square, the Kremlin compound includes many cathedrals, four palaces, an enclosing wall, and towers.
-Most parts of it are open to the public and are not to be missed.
+Most parts of it are open to the public and you shouldn’t miss it.

 Moscow has transformed into a beautiful metropolis and is commonly thought of as a world capital alongside great metropolises like London, Tokyo, and Shanghai.
-There is impressive wealth and spending in Moscow, but there is also a very complex and storied history here making it one of the most famous cities of the world that any international tourist should most certainly visit.
+There is impressive wealth and spending in Moscow, but there is also a very complex and storied history here making it one of the most famous cities in the world and you don’t need anymore reasons to visit Moscow.